 While we trust what researchers have observed thus far, nothing is set in stone.
 Further research is necessary before anything can be confirmed or concluded.

 It’s important to mention that we don’t recommend CBG as an alternative to prescription medication you may already be taking.
-If you do have a condition and want to incorporate CBG flower into your daily routine, it’s good to discuss it with a health professional first.
+If you do have a condition and want to incorporate CBG into your daily routine, it’s good to discuss it with a health professional first.

 With that being said, three important potential benefits have come to the surface thanks to cannabis research.
 Let’s take a look at what else CBG might help with: